-Have you ever had the uncontrollable, undeniable feeling to just fuck off?
-Not in a rude or bitter sense, but to just leave for a bit.
+Have you ever had the uncontrollable, undeniable feeling to just leave?
+Not in a rude or bitter sense, but to just get out for a bit.
 Leave all of your relationships, responsibilities, work and just leave?
 Get outta town!
 If you’ve felt this way before, fear not; you are not alone.
 Since finishing high school, I haven’t been able to shake the idea away of moving out.
 Living out of home seems so shiny and adult, in the best of ways.

 I would be able to have my own space.
 Find a greater sense of responsibility and independence.
 Carve out a place where I can be undeniably myself.
 My home town just doesn’t give me that luxury anymore.